Why the mind matters: Sports psychology and Penn Athletics

 Positive self-talk.
 Relaxation.
 These are skills that seem imperative to get through collegiate life, let alone life as a college athlete.
 This is exactly what all three men stressed: how important it is to translate these skills off the field, and how crucial it is for those not competing in Division I athletics to execute these mental skills as well.

-Whether dealing with students or student athletes, the lessons pulled from the conversations with Fish, Dowling, and Donahue remain the same: when it comes to self-nourishment and wellness, the mind always maters.
+Whether dealing with students or student athletes, the lessons pulled from the conversations with Fish, Dowling, and Donahue remain the same: when it comes to self-nourishment and wellness, the mind always matters.

 All comments eligible for publication in Daily Pennsylvanian, Inc. publications.